Williston - Registration

 The Internet Of Things (IoT).

 Students will learn about Raspberry Pi, Arduino, IoT, and how smart your house can be.
 This class is limited to a capacity of 30 students per session, per presenter request.17

-Looking at landfills and how they operate and why!17
+Looking at landfills and how/why they build and operate them!17

 Careers on Wheels.